Roll20/help.roll20.net/_posts/2012-12-07-dynamic-lighting.md

 <img align="middle" src=”images/DL_Walls.jpg” alt="Dynamic Lighting Wall Design" />

 While this approach might look very inefficient in comparison to simply tracing the perimeter of a dungeon map’s walls, this does ensure that lighting will work in a predictable fashion.
 Dynamic Lighting gets very unreliable and unpredictable when you use open, convex lines.

+#Adding Light

+Now that you have your obstacles drawn out on the Dynamic Lighting Layer, you now have to add light to your Page.
+Light is emitted via tokens.
+You can manage this in **Token Settings**.
+Under the settings for Auras is the option **Emits Light** where you can enter a light radius amount and a checkbox for **All Players See Light**.
+When the checkbox is left unchecked, the only one who can see that token’s light emission is the player who has the assigned permissions to that token.